Hydrodynamic and symbolic models of computation with advice: Introduction

 where $p$ stands for the hydrodynamic pressure and $u$ is the velocity field of the fluid, which is a non-autonomous vector field on $M$ tangent to its boundary.
 Here $\nabla_u u$ denotes the covariant derivative of $u$ along itself, and $\operatorname{div}$ is the divergence associated with the Riemannian metric $g$.
-A stationary solution to the Euler equations is an autonomous vector field on $M$ whose integral curves represent the particle-paths of the fluid. \begin{theorem} Given a polynomial-time Turing machine with polynomial advice $(T,a)$, there exists a three-dimensional toroidal domain $U$ equipped with some Riemannian metric $g$, and a stationary solution to the Euler equations in $(U,g)$ that simulates $T$ in polynomial time. \end{theorem} There are several ways in which a continuous system can simulate a Turing machine, but generally it roughly means that each step-by-step computational process of the machine is encoded in the evolution of some orbit of the system.
-We introduce in this work a natural notion of simulation (see Definition \ref{def:simu}) that is inspired by the classical ones in the literature \cite{Br,Mo, GCB1, GCB2, BGP}, but that further provides a well-defined notion of time complexity in the context of conservative ODEs.
+A stationary solution to the Euler equations is an autonomous vector field on $M$ whose integral curves represent the particle paths of a fluid in equilibrium. \begin{theorem} Given a polynomial-time Turing machine with polynomial advice $(T,a)$, there exists a three-dimensional toroidal domain $U$ equipped with some Riemannian metric $g$, and a stationary solution to the Euler equations in $(U,g)$ that simulates $T$ in polynomial time. \end{theorem} There are several ways in which a continuous system can simulate a Turing machine, but generally, it roughly means that each step-by-step computational process of the machine is encoded in the evolution of some orbit of the system.
 In the statement, we have chosen for simplicity a domain diffeomorphic to a solid torus, however, one can choose as well any closed three-manifold or $\mathbb{R}^3$ for example.
-To establish Theorem \ref{thm:main}, we partially embed the dynamics of the symbolic systems introduced by Siegelmann \cite{Sig} in the evolution of a stationary Euler flow, by following the strategy of \cite{CMPP2}.
-We construct diffeomorphisms of the disk that simulate Turing machines with advice and embed them as a first-return map on a cross section of a suitably parametrized flow. \\
+To establish Theorem \ref{thm:main}, we first need to introduce a new notion of simulation (see Definition \ref{def:simu}), inspired by the classical ones in the literature \cite{Br,Mo, GCB1, GCB2, BGP}, that provides a well-defined notion of time complexity in the context of conservative ODEs.
+Then the key step is showing that one can simulate Turing machines with polynomial advice via an analog shift that is mostly injective, which allows us to embed its evolution in a conservative map defined on a finite set of rectangles in a disk (Theorem \ref{thm:blocks}).
+This requires several technical adaptations from the case of Turing machines without advice as in \cite{Mo, CMPP2}.
+Finally, we extend the map by rectangles to an area-preserving diffeomorphism of the disk that is then realized as the first-return map of a steady Euler flow on some transverse disk-like section.
+We conclude by proving that the resulting flow simulates (in polynomial time) the starting Turing machine with advice according to Definition \ref{def:simu}.